Posted on May 21, 2012

 - A roster is maintained of approved locking devices (California, Massachusetts; Maryland maintains a roster of approved locking devices, but only for handguns)

-- National Center for Injury Prevention and Control, U.S. Centers for Disease Control and Prevention, Web-based Injury Statistics Query and Reporting System (WISQARS) Injury Mortality Reports, 1999-2005, available at http://webappa.cdc.gov/sasweb/ncipc/mortrate10_sy.html. [↩]
+- Nat’l Ctr. for Injury Prevention & Control, U.S. Centers for Disease Control and Prevention, Web-Based Injury Statistics Query & Reporting System (WISQARS) Injury Mortality Reports, 1999-2010, for National, Regional, and States (Sept.
+2013), http://webappa.cdc.gov/sasweb/ncipc/dataRestriction_inj.html.
+Note: Users must agree to data use restrictions on the CDC site prior to accessing data). [↩]

 - Matthew Miller & David Hemenway, The Relationship Between Firearms and Suicide: A Review of the Literature, 4 Aggression & Violent Behavior 59, 62-65 (1999) (summarizing the findings of multiple studies). [↩]

 - The federal Consumer Product Safety Act, which imposes health and safety standards on consumer products, exempts firearms and ammunition from its requirements.
-15 U.S.C. § 2052(a)(1)(ii)(E), referencing 26 U.S.C. § 4181.
+15 U.S.C. § 2052(a)(5)(E), referencing 26 U.S.C. § 4181 et seq.
 Therefore, the Consumer Product Safety Commission (CPSC) has no authority to mandate that firearms include locking devices.
-Locking devices themselves, however, are not exempt, and therefore the CPSC has the authority to adopt national safety standards for locking devices.
-It has not done so. [↩]
+Locking devices themselves, however, are not exempt, and therefore the CPSC has the authority to adopt national safety standards for locking devices. [↩]

 - 720 Ill.
 Comp.
 Stat.
 5/24-9.5. [↩]